GSA-TTS/identity-dev-docs/_pages/index.md

 ---
 title: Welcome to the Login.gov developer guide
 lead: >
-  This contains everything you’ll need as a federal government agency to integrate and deploy your application with Login.gov.
+  This developer guide contains everything you’ll need to integrate and deploy your application with Login.gov.
 permalink: /
 layout: home
 ---